pwhsoft/Transformers.Net/README.md

 # Transformers.Net
-The plan is a port of huggingface/transformers for net Core.
+The plan is a port of huggingface/transformers for net Core the SciSharp Stack.